 P-404, Hazards Analysis (ISA)

+P-400, Introduction to Risk Assessment in NMSS

 General Proficiency Individual Study Activities

 The individual study guides (SGs) are designed to direct and focus your efforts as you begin reviewing documents that will be important to the performance of your job.
 Each study activity begins with a purpose statement informing you of why the activity is important and how it relates to the job of an inspector.
 The level of effort has been noted so that you have an idea of how much effort should be expended in completing the activity.
 (Of course, the times are estimates.
 You may need a little more or a little less time.)
 The evaluation criteria are listed up front so that you will review them first and better understand what you are expected to achieve as a result of completing the activity.
 Use the evaluation criteria to help you focus on what is most important.
 The tasks outline the things you must do to successfully address the evaluation criteria.